-You don’t have go to the hottest brewery to get a great sandwich!
+You don’t have go to the hottest brewery to get a great sandwich and some caramelized onions!

 You can easily amp up your next tavern-style spread at home, and all it takes is a little balsamic vinegar, and not a lot of time.